Cyprus finance minister quits after bailout concludes, investigation begins

 The island introduced curbs on money movements when banks reopened on March 28.
 A finance ministry decree on Tuesday, the third since controls were first introduced, raised the ceiling on transactions which do not require central bank approval to 25,000 euros from 5,000 euros.
 It also permits the use of cheques worth up to 9,000 euros per month.

-Other restrictions introduced last week, including a 300 euro per day cash withdrawal limit and a 1,000 euro limit on the amount travelers can take overseas, remain in place.
+Other restrictions introduced last week, including a 300 euro per day cash withdrawal limit and a 1,000 euro limit on the amount travellers can take overseas, remain in place.

 The decree - signed by Sarris and dated April 2 - is valid for two days.
 Cypriot officials have said it could take up to a month for restrictions to be fully removed.

-Cyprus last week agreed to break up its No. 2 lender Popular Bank, kept on an ECB liquidity lifeline for months, into a "good" and a "bad" bank.
-The bank's "good" assets will be transferred to Bank of Cyprus, where depositors have been forced into accepting massive losses on uninsured deposits of more than 100,000 euros.
+Cyprus last week agreed to break up its No. 2 lender Popular Bank CPBC.CY, kept on an ECB liquidity lifeline for months, into a "good" and a "bad" bank.
+The bank's "good" assets will be transferred to Bank of Cyprus BOC.CY, where depositors have been forced into accepting massive losses on uninsured deposits of more than 100,000 euros.

 The process sees 37.5 percent of deposits exceeding 100,000 euros converted into equity in the bank, and an additional 22.5 percent used as a buffer which could also be converted into equity if circumstances warrant it.